WeihaoTan/TWOSOME/README.md

 # 4. For Watch TV environment
 sh scripts/watch_tv_ppo_llm.sh # train TWOSOME in Watch TV environment sh scripts/watch_tv_ppo.sh # train PPO in Watch TV environment

+You can change the attribute, 'normalization-mode' in [sum, toekn, word], corresponding to TWOSOME without normalization, TWOSOME with token normalization and TWOSOME with word normalization

 ```

+# ENV
+Overcooked env is adapted from <https://github.com/WeihaoTan/gym-macro-overcooked>.
+VirtualHome is adapted from <https://github.com/xavierpuigf/virtualhome>.